ReviewMyContract.aiReview My Contract

 Executive severance agreements — governed by employment contracts, executive compensation plans, or individual change-in-control agreements — are substantially more complex than standard employee severance packages.
 Executives typically have more negotiating leverage and are subject to different legal and tax rules.

 Change-in-Control (CIC) Provisions.
 The "double trigger" structure in the quoted clause — requiring both a change in control and a qualifying termination — is the market standard for executive CIC severance.
 A "single trigger" (which pays upon change in control alone, regardless of termination) is less common and more aggressive.
-The "double trigger" is better for the company's tax position under Section 280G and is considered better governance, which is why it prevails in most CIC agreements.
+The "double trigger" is better for the company's tax position under Section 280G and is considered better governance.

 — *Narrow Cause:* Should be limited to willful misconduct, fraud, conviction of a felony, or material breach of the executive's core duties after notice and opportunity to cure.
 A broad Cause definition that includes "performance failure," "disagreement with management strategy," or undefined "conduct detrimental to the company" gives the employer a roadmap for avoiding severance obligations.

-— *Broad Good Reason:* Should cover any material diminution in title, authority, base compensation, or target bonus; relocation by more than 35-50 miles; material breach by the company; and a change in reporting structure (reporting to a lower-level officer instead of the CEO or board).
+— *Broad Good Reason:* Should cover any material diminution in title, authority, base compensation, or target bonus; relocation by more than 35–50 miles; material breach by the company; and a change in reporting structure.
 A robust Good Reason definition ensures that the executive can resign and receive CIC severance if the post-acquisition employer constructively changes the role.

 Equity Acceleration.
 Full acceleration of all outstanding equity awards upon a qualifying termination following a CIC is a significant financial benefit.
-Executives should also negotiate for a provision addressing what happens to unvested equity if the acquirer does not assume or substitute the awards — typically called single-trigger acceleration on awards that are not assumed, with double-trigger acceleration for assumed awards.
+Executives should also negotiate for a provision addressing what happens to unvested equity if the acquirer does not assume or substitute the awards — typically called single-trigger acceleration on awards that are not assumed.

 Section 280G (Golden Parachute) Issues.
 Internal Revenue Code Section 280G and Section 4999 impose a 20% excise tax on "excess parachute payments" — severance and acceleration payments that exceed three times the executive's base amount (average W-2 compensation over the preceding five years).
-Section 280G can produce a net economic loss for executives receiving large CIC packages if not carefully structured.
 Mitigation options include: "best-net" cutback provisions (which automatically reduce payments to below the 280G threshold if the reduction produces a better net after-tax result); stockholder approval of the payments; and non-compete substantiation (payments attributed to a non-compete may partially escape 280G treatment).
 Executives negotiating large CIC packages need tax counsel to model 280G implications.

 Director and Officer Indemnification and Insurance.
 Executive severance agreements should include provisions requiring the company to maintain D&O insurance coverage for the executive's conduct during employment for a period after separation (typically 3–6 years), and to indemnify the executive to the fullest extent permitted by the company's organizational documents and applicable law.
 Failure to include post-employment D&O coverage can leave executives personally exposed in derivative suits filed after their departure.